-The Impact of Medical Jargon on Patient Care
+The Impact of Medical Terminology and Jargon on Patient Care

-According to the Centers for Disease Control and Prevention, almost 9 out of 10 adults find it difficult to follow routine medical advice because of jargons.
-There’s nothing good about this since it leads to patients deciding to skip important medical tests or in properly taking their medications.
-Studies have already shown how poor understanding of healthcare related information worsens patient outcomes.
+According to the Centers for Disease Control and Prevention, nearly 90% of adults find it challenging to follow routine medical advice due to the presence of jargon.
+This difficulty can lead to patients skipping important medical tests or improperly taking their medications.
+Numerous studies have demonstrated how poor comprehension of healthcare information worsens patient outcomes.

-Since 2010, the US federal and state officials have been pushing for the simplification of medical language when used by doctors, health professionals, and insurers to interact with patients.
-In fact, a federal program called National Action Plan to Improve Health Literacy was even created to promote simplified healthcare and medical language across the United States.
-Under this program, terms such as dyspepsia (indigestion), cutaneous (skin-related), petechiae (rash), and anaphylaxis (abrupt and serious allergic reaction) will have to be presented in simpler terms especially when used in medical product labels and patient education materials.
+Since 2010, federal and state officials in the United States have advocated for simplifying the medical language used by doctors, health professionals, and insurers when communicating with patients.
+The National Action Plan to Improve Health Literacy was introduced to promote simplified healthcare and medical language nationwide.
+This program mandates the presentation of terms such as dyspepsia (indigestion), cutaneous (skin-related), petechiae (rash), and anaphylaxis (abrupt and serious allergic reaction) in simpler language, especially on medical product labels and patient education materials.

 Medical Translator vs. Medical Interpreter

-The arguments change when talking about medical interpreting as opposed to medical translation.
-In most cases, medical interpreters are hired to serve as the liaison between physicians and patients who speak different languages.
-Interpreters may be hired to facilitate discussions among medical professionals but their usual task is to facilitate understanding between patients and medical providers.
+Distinctions arise when discussing medical interpreting in contrast to medical translations.
+Medical interpreters are typically employed as intermediaries between physicians and patients who speak different languages.
+They facilitate discussions among medical professionals and aim to enhance understanding between patients and healthcare providers.

 Medical interpreters are expected to bridge the gap caused by jargon, often striving to simplify complex terms for the benefit of patients.
 If they encounter difficulties understanding certain medical terms, they should seek clarification from the physician to simplify explanations.
 Conversely, their interpretation should be clear, precise, and concise to enable physicians to make accurate diagnoses based on patients’ words.